malkiii/scatch/README.md

-# Cinema stats
+# Scatch

-> a Nextjs website of the movies and TV rates and stats
+> a Nextjs website that creates Twitter, Insta, and Facebook snapshots for stories and posts